Stocks gain ground, clawing back a piece of last week's drop

 Last week, the Fed hiked its key short-term interest rate by triple the usual amount for its biggest increase since 1994.
 It has also just begun allowing some of the trillions of dollars of bonds it purchased through the pandemic to roll off its balance sheet.
 That should put upward pressure on longer-term interest rates and is another way central banks are yanking supports earlier propped underneath markets to bolster the economy.

 The Fed’s moves are happening as some discouraging signals have emerged about the economy, including sagging spending at retailers and soured consumer sentiment.
-That has raised concerns the Fed’s actions could wind up being too aggressive.
+The National Association of Realtors on Tuesday reported that sales of previously occupied U.S. homes slowed for the fourth consecutive month.
+The housing market, a crucial part of the economy, is slowing as homebuyers face record high prices and sharply higher home financing costs than a year ago following a rapid rise in mortgage rates.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.